solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 ## So What's the Problem?

+**Bad prompt:**
+> My app hangs when users log in but only sometimes and I've tried everything, can you fix it?

-A common mistake when starting out is asking the AI to solve problems that are too complex.
+A common mistake when starting out is selecting the wrong problem for AI to solve.
 I made this mistake myself and have observed many others doing the same.
 The workflow typically goes something like this:
-1. There's an issue to fix
+1. There's an issue to fix.
-2. You debug manually and try to find the root cause
+2. You try the obvious solution (and it doesn't work).
-3. You exhaust all your own resources trying to solve it
+3. You go deeper, read more code, debug, and exhaust all your own resources.
-4. You finally ask the AI
+4. You finally ask the AI for help.

-The result is predictably poor and useless.
+You *might* get an idea from the AI but usually the results are poor and useless.
+So you dismiss the AI and move on.

+**Better prompt:**
+> I'm debugging a login issue where the app sometimes hangs.
+> Look at `Services/AuthService.cs`, `Controllers/AuthController.cs` and `Middleware/JwtMiddleware.cs` to understand the login flow.
+> Look at `Repositories/UserRepository.cs` to see how we fetch the user from db.
+> Here is our logic in the cache layer: `Services/TokenCacheService.cs`
+> Analyze the flow and give me suggestions where the issue might be.

 When I set the prompting challenge for myself, I quickly realized that using AI effectively requires a mental shift away from thinking of it as an "all-knowing entity" or a sparring partner.
-Instead, you need to guide the AI like you would instruct a junior developer, or once you are skilled enough in prompting, a peer at the same level.
+Instead, *you need to guide the AI like you would instruct a junior developer*, or once you are skilled enough in prompting, a peer at the same level.
 Once I started giving the agent simple and clear tasks, I found it performed remarkably well!

 Here's the thing. **If you don't know how something should be done, the AI doesn't know either.**